bartima3us/gen_bittorrent/README.md

 ```

-More complex example can be found: https://github.com/bartima3us/erl-bittorrent
+More complex usage example can be found: https://github.com/bartima3us/erl-bittorrent

 ## <a name="tests">Tests</a> ##